deparlak/de.htwg.seapal.worker.trip.observer/README.md

 * channelEnd          : Set the start range of the query range.
 Startkey will be set to actualTime + 1 + channelEnd (=geohash to end)
 * channels            : The channels we like to map the document which will be created by the bot server.
 This should be the same channel range as with channelStart and channelEnd.
-* queryTimeout        : The timeout after which to call the query again.
+* queryTimeout        : The timeout after which to call the query again in seconds.

 ```
 {